What are calories, why do we need them, and can a better understanding of calories help us maintain a healthier weight throughout our lives?

 The physics of calories

-How many calories should people eat every day?
+How many calories should you eat every day?

 What are high-calorie foods?

-Healthy foods that are high in calories include avocados (227 calories each), quinoa (222 calories per cup), nuts (828 calories per cup of peanuts), olive oil (119 calories per tablespoon), whole grains, and, in moderation, dark chocolate (648 calories per bar), according to the USDA Nutrition Database.
+Healthy foods that are high in calories include avocados (322 calories each), quinoa (222 calories per cup), nuts (828 calories per cup of peanuts), olive oil (119 calories per tablespoon), and, in moderation, dark chocolate (648 calories per bar), according to the USDA Nutrition Database.

-Foods that are considered low-calorie have a low amount of calories relative to their serving size.
-Fruits and especially vegetables are usually relatively low in calories.
-For example, 2 cups of shredded romaine lettuce or spinach have 16 calories, a large stalk of celery has 10 calories, 1 large ear of corn has 123 calories, 1 cup of broccoli has 15 calories and an orange has 70 calories, according to the USDA Nutrition Database.
+Fruits and vegetables are usually relatively low in calories, but still provide a good source of dietary fiber.
+Two cups of shredded romaine lettuce or spinach have 16 calories, a large stalk of celery has 10 calories, 1 cup of broccoli has 15 calories and an orange has 70 calories, according to the USDA Nutrition Database.

 What are empty calories?